Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Compare city distribution before and after expansion.
 - Compare role category distribution before and after expansion.
 - Continue Kaggle Intro to Machine Learning with Underfitting and Overfitting.

+## Day 19 Progress

+Compared the initial Saudi Data Jobs dataset containing 25 job postings with the expanded dataset containing 45 job postings.

+Compared the results between both datasets to check whether the initial findings remained consistent after increasing the dataset size.

+The comparison included:

+- Role category distribution.
+- Experience category distribution.
+- Most mentioned tools.
+- Most repeated skills.

+Created comparison tables and visualizations to show the differences between the initial and expanded datasets.

+Saved the comparison results to use for improving the final project analysis.

+## Day 19 Comparison Findings

+The comparison helped evaluate how the results changed after expanding the dataset from 25 to 45 job postings.

+The expanded dataset provided more job postings and a broader view of Saudi data-related roles.

+Comparing both datasets helped identify whether the main patterns observed in the initial analysis continued to appear after adding more data.

+## Day 19 Data Analysis Notes

+Dataset comparison is useful to understand how increasing the sample size affects analysis results.

+A larger dataset can provide more reliable insights by reducing the impact of individual job postings.

+Comparing percentages is also important because the two datasets have different sizes.

+## Day 19 Next Steps

+Update the final charts using the expanded dataset.

+Improve the visualization quality of the updated results.

+Continue documenting the updated findings for the final project report.